 He asked, “What led to their repentance?
 Of course, it was Jonah’s preaching” (p.
 104).
 His point is that they repented because of Jonah’s preaching, rather than repenting into his preaching.

 In spite of Mantey’s argument, the normal understanding of eis can stand in this verse.
 While it is true that the people of Nineveh did repent because of Jonah’s preaching, this is not Matthew’s point.
 Rather, Matthew 12:41 contrasts the nature of the Jewish response toward Jesus’ message with how the Ninevites responded toward Jonah’s message.
 Translated literally, “they repented toward (eis) the preaching of Jonah.”

-From Mantey’s grammar perhaps we discover his bottomline reasoning for believing eis can contain a casual meaning.
+From Mantey’s grammar perhaps we discover his bottomline reasoning for believing eis can contain a causal meaning.
 After discussing Acts 2:38 and Matthew 12:41 he wrote, “Christianity … is a religion of salvation by faith while all others teach salvation by works” (p.
 104).
-Are we to understand that Acts 2:38 could upset his perspective of faith and works?
+Are we to understand that Acts 2:38 could upset his perspective of salvation by faith as opposed to works?